metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 The *status* would contain a *lastUpdated* field with the timestamp of the last update.
-In case of an error during the allocation (pool exhaustion for example), the error would be reported on the Consumer object, the *error* boolean and *errorMessage* field on the *RenderedData* object.
+In case of an error during the allocation (pool exhaustion for example), the error would be reported on the Claim object, in the *errorMessage* field.
 The *allocations* map will map the IP address to the *RenderedData* object it was allocated for and the *addresses* will map the *RenderedData* objects with the *IPAddress* objects.